|

 Fire Insurance Rating in a Rural Area: Our water system works fine for its primary purpose, which has always been the delivery of potable water to our Owner/Users.
 There are many components for a town or community to receive the best fire insurance rating (ISO), with only one being related to water flow capability from fire hydrants.
 The BCCWID is only a portion of the larger Black Canyon City Fire District and to achieve this best ISO rating, hydrants with a capability of delivering 3000+ gpm would be needed throughout the Fire District.
 There are no hydrants outside the BCCWID and the hydrants within the District are not capable of this type of volume.
 Our system pumps water at slightly over 400 gpm.
 To clarify our water delivery capabilities for fire fighting to the public, the Board added the following to our annual Consumer Confidence Report, at the suggestion of our insurer.

 "As you may be aware, throughout most neighborhoods there are fire hydrants and/or standpipes.
 Many of these were installed during property development at the cost of the developer.
-Although they are available to supply the Fire Department for fighting fires, then do not supply and cannot supply the water volume required for the best insurance (ISO) ratings.
+Although they are available to supply the Fire Department for fighting fires, they cannot supply the water volume required for the best insurance (ISO) ratings.
 This is common in rural areas and Black Canyon City is no exception.
 It is estimated the cost to improve the system to provide the volume needed would be in the multi-million(s) and is not currently viewed as the District's responsibility.
 We will, however, strive to continue to supply domestic water at reasonable water rates.
 If you have any questions about your (homeowners) insurance rating, please contact your insurance agent for more details."

 Well Arsenic Levels: As a result of the EPA's ongoing efforts to provide better quality water to the public, arsenic filtration systems were mandated by the Federal Government to be in place before January 23, 2006.
 The BCCWID units were purchased under contract from AdEdge Technologies, Inc. Installation was completed and approved by ADEQ well before the deadline.
 In addition to better quality water, the best news is, with sound financial planning, we were able to do this without going into debt or raising rates.
 The media used to filter the water has a useful life of approximately 20 months and will need to be replaced periodically.
 To plan for this the Board has created a "Sinking Fund" so the money will be in reserve and available when needed.
 It represents 45% of the Capital Budget.